Strangemother/worker-rpc.js/README.md

 </td></tbody></table>

+With the `WorkerRPC` class available in both the view and worker, we're ready to run it.

 ## Usage

-Create an instance of the `WorkerRPC` in the worker and the main thread.
+Create a new instance of the `WorkerRPC` in the worker and the main thread.

+> [!TIP]
+> The primary thread loads the worker.
-The main thread needs the `path` as the first arguments.
+> The main thread needs the `path` as the first arguments, the _worker_ does not need a path (because that path would be _itself_.)

 <table>
 <thead><tr>